etwasmitbaum/Phase10Counter/README.md

 # Copyright notice and Attribution
 This App uses the Architecture Template from here: https://github.com/android/architecture-templates/tree/base which is Licensed under the Apache License 2.0.

+# Building
+Clone the repo, open it with Android Studio and build it!

 # Pictures